 - How Does A Premises Liability Claim Work?

 - Types of Losses That May Be Eligible for Compensation

 - Premises Liability Frequently Asked Questions

-- Contact OnderLaw, LLC Today for Your Free Consultation
+- Contact OnderLaw Today for Your Free Consultation

 Types of Premises Liability Cases We Handle

 At OnderLaw we have experience representing clients in a range of premises liability cases.
 Insurance claims and lawsuits are typically the results of a negligent party that fails to maintain or repair their property so it’s safe for guests.
 Negligence is the legal theory that one person or entity failed to provide a reasonable degree of care to prevent someone from harm.
 Whether you’re on a commercial or private property, the owner must perform routine maintenance, repairs, and inspections to reduce the risk of injury.

 If the property owner or business owner doesn’t fix the damage, remove hazards, or install safety systems, a visitor could sustain severe injuries that land them in the hospital.
 Sometimes, death could occur in extremely dangerous conditions.
 We’re aware of the issues that arise that could lead to a premises liability accident.
 If you believe the owner’s negligent actions led to the accident, you should contact us immediately, and we’ll walk you through your legal options.